idlehands/idlehands.github.io/_posts/2014-08-10-writing-testable-apps-in-go.md

 }
 {% endhighlight %}

-There isn't that much involved in this code, we simply call a method on `fetcher` to retrieve a `[]byte` of data, then unmarshal the JSON into a struct we were passed.
+There isn't that much involved in this code.
+We have a dependency on an `HttpResponseFetcher` which will be passed in and then we simply call a method on it (`fetcher`) to retrieve a `[]byte` of data, then unmarshal the JSON into a struct we were passed.

 Other than the fact that `fetcher` implements an interface, there are a couple of things that are worth noting here.
 One is that we only call a single method